Walk Vicksburg's self-guided ghost tour. 13 documented stops, 5 free. No guide, no schedule — just you and the dark.

 Vicksburg City Cemetery sprawls across 40 acres, holding over 30,000 graves including 5,000 soldiers from both sides of the Civil War.
 Walk among the ...

-The Vicksburg ghost tour includes 13 documented haunted locations.
+The Vicksburg ghost tour includes 13 documented stops covering 55 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.